modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 The form field system in Commerce makes it simple to add powerful fields to a product form with its [built in form fields](https://docs.modmore.com/en/Commerce/v1/Developer/Admin/Form_Fields.html).
 For this product, we are going to add a select field to choose a shirt size and a text field for the color of the shirt.

-Inside your doodleproductproduct.class.php file, you will want to add a few lines to the top of the file so you can create the form fields without typing the full class name.
+Inside your `doodleproductproduct.class.php` file, you will want to add a few lines to the top of the file so you can create the form fields without typing the full class name.

-### Adding the Fields-
+### Adding the Fields

 ```PHP
 use modmore\Commerce\Admin\Widgets\Form\SelectField;